duckduckgo/duckduckgo-help-pages/_docs/company/how-does-duckduckgo-protect-privacy.md

 To be effective, our privacy protections need to continually evolve to mitigate how trackers attempt to evade specific protections.
 That’s why we offer multiple types of web tracking protections, continually improve them, and work to introduce new and innovative protections.

 Note that our private search engine is also independently accessible at [duckduckgo.com](https://duckduckgo.com/) and as a built-in option in other popular browsers.
 However, if you just use the search engine, we cannot offer any privacy protection when you visit other web sites.
 To get that protection, you need our browser or browser extensions.
 Our help page on <a href="{{ site.baseurl }}/privacy/web-tracking-protections/">web tracking protections</a> details which protections are available on which platforms.

+In addition, our Privacy Pro subscription service includes three more protections:

+-   **[VPN]({{ site.baseurl}}/privacy-pro/vpn)**: Secure your connection anytime, anywhere.
+Get full-device protection with the VPN built for speed, simplicity, and security.
+Available on Mac, Windows, iOS, and Android.
+-   **[Personal Information Removal]({{ site.baseurl }}/privacy-pro/personal-information-removal)**: Find and remove your personal details – like your name and address – from sites that store and sell it, helping to combat identity theft and spam.
+-   **[Identity Theft Restoration]({{ site.baseurl }}/privacy-pro/identity-theft-restoration)**: If your identity is stolen, a dedicated advisor will help you restore stolen accounts, recover financial losses, and correct your credit report.
+Brought to you by Iris (Iris Powered by Generali) — a world leader in identity theft restoration.